The Scientific Committee welcomes the submission of original contributions on the Progress and Controversies in Hydrocephalus.

 - Oral presentation: Fully presented in oral format – Duration of presentation is 7 minutes with 3 minutes for Q&A

-- Poster presentation: Posters will be available in the exhibition area for viewing throughout the entire Meeting.
-An option for oral-flash presentation of the poster (3 minutes duration) will be given to the presenters.
+- e-Poster presentation: e-Posters will be available in the exhibition area for viewing throughout the entire Meeting.

 Authors should indicate the thematic topic and their presentation format preference, but the final decision on the presentation type will be determined by the Scientific Committee.